epfl-ada/ada-2024-project-bigdada/README.md

 To guide our analysis and improve our ability to predict movie endings, we will address the following questions:

-1. How does the genre of a movie influence the type of ending it has (happy, tragic, open-ended)?
+1. How does the genre of a movie influence the type of ending it has (happy, tragic, neutral)?
 Certain genres may have a higher likelihood of happy or tragic endings.
 This question will help us understand how genre conventions shape audience expectations.

 2. How have happy and tragic endings evolved over time?